crev-dev/cargo-crev/cargo-crev/README.md

-On top of that, it comes with an implementation of distributed Code REView and recomendation system (crev), and protects against many attack vectors.
+On top of that, it comes with an implementation of distributed Code REView and recomendation system (crev), that protects against many attack vectors.

 The general goal is driving the quality of Rust ecosystem even higher, by helping indentify quality crates, and encouraging continous peer review culture.

-All of this is neatly integrated with the `cargo` itself!
+All of this is neatly integrated with the `cargo` itself.

 ## How it works